austin-rt/useCallback/README.md

-In this lesson, we will learn how and when to use React's `useCallback` hook and how to avoid a mistake made by most Junior React Developers.
+In this lesson, we will explore when and how to use React’s `useCallback` hook and a mistake made by most Junior Developers.

+If you'd like to skim this as a Medium article, it can be found [here](https://medium.com/@austinrt/demystifying-react-hooks-usecallback-7c78fac08947)

 # Getting Started